 Call an 0800, 0808, or 0500 number from a landline and it's free.
-Call from a mobile, though, and you could pay a whopping 40p/min.
+Call from a mobile, though, and you could pay up to 20p/min.
 What's more, calls to these numbers are very rarely included in inclusive minutes packages.

 The solution?
 Use a service which connects you to the "free" number via a standard landline number.
 Then the call is included in your mobile plan's inclusive minutes or charged the same as a local call.

-News update: Regulator Ofcom will make mobile calls to 0800 numbers free from 2015.
-It will also launch new rules the same year to make the cost of calling businesses and services clearer.
-See the 0800 calls to be free from mobiles MSE News story for info.
+Regulator Ofcom will make calls from mobiles to 0800 numbers free from 1 July this year.
+It will also launch new rules to make the cost of calling businesses and services clearer.
+We'll publish more details here nearer the time.

 Numbers that start 0808 80 (not just 0808) are always free to call from your mobile.
 These numbers are issued by The Helpline Association for non-profit helplines.

-The six big mobile providers (T-Mobile, Orange, O2, Vodafone, Virgin Mobile and Three) have agreed to make calls to these numbers free, though you may need credit on pay-as-you-go phones.
+The six big mobile providers (T-Mobile, Orange, O2, Vodafone, EE and Three) have agreed to make calls to these numbers free, though you may need credit on pay-as-you-go phones.

 This includes helplines such as Breast Cancer Care, Rape and Sexual Abuse Line and the NSPCC.
 You can check numbers using the search facility on the THA website.

 When calling an 0808 80 number, try to not use the

 apps or services listed below, as you may use up